wp-plugins/post-pay-counter/readme.txt

 Easily calculate and handle author's pay on a multi-author blog by computing every written post remuneration basing on admin defined rules.

 == Description ==
 The Post Pay Counter plugin allows you to easily calculate and handle author’s pay on a multi-author blog by computing every written post remuneration basing on admin defined rules.
+Multisite compatible.

 The administrator can set up the payment values, stats are then viewable from the related page where you can choose between general (all authors) and detailed (one author) countings.
 Below are all the avaiable functions: